Expert medical and surgical care in Thailand

 • Bleeding or haematoma at the surgical site

-Non-maturation is the most frequent problem — roughly 20–40% of radiocephalic fistulae may not develop adequately.
+Non-maturation is the most frequent problem.
+Some radiocephalic fistulae may not develop adequately.
 Options then include balloon angioplasty to salvage the fistula, creation at a more proximal site, or placement of an AV graft.
 Your surgeon discusses contingency planning before the initial procedure.

 Is AV Fistula Creation Safe in Thailand?